terraform-ibm-modules/terraform-ibm-powervs-sap/reference-architectures/sap-ready-to-go/deploy-arch-ibm-pvs-sap-ready-to-go.md

 ![Design requirements for 'Power Virtual Server for SAP HANA' - variation 'SAP Ready PowerVS'](heat-map-deploy-arch-ibm-pvs-sap-ready-to-go.svg "Design requirements"){: caption="Figure 2.
 Scope of the solution requirements" caption-side="bottom"}

 IBM Cloud Power Virtual Servers (PowerVS) is a public cloud offering that allows an enterprise to establish its own private IBM Power computing environment on shared public cloud infrastructure.
 Due to its scalability and resilience, PowerVS is the premium platform for SAP workloads in the cloud world.
-The reference architecture for 'Power Virtual Server for SAP HANA' - variation 'SAP ready PowerVS' is designed to provide PowerVS Linux instances prepared and configured for SAP HANA and SAP NetWeaver workloads according to the best practices and requirements using IBM Cloud® deployable architectures framework
+The reference architecture for 'Power Virtual Server for SAP HANA' - variation 'SAP ready PowerVS' is designed to provide PowerVS Linux instances prepared and configured for SAP HANA and SAP NetWeaver workloads according to the best practices and requirements using IBM Cloud® deployable architectures framework.

 ## Components
-{: #components}
+{: #sap-ready-to-go-components}

 ### PowerVS networks for SAP - architecture decisions
-{: #vpc-components}
+{: #sap-ready-to-go-pvs-components}

 | Requirement | Component | Choice | Alternative choice |
 |-------------|-----------|--------------------|--------------------|